Home / Programs & Services / Membership / Indian Status

 Splatsin’s Indian Registry Administrator is the liaison to the Indigenous Services Canada.
 Splatsin’s IRA is available to assist individuals with applications for Status registration, issuing Certificate of Indian Status Cards, and registering events including births, marriages, divorces, legal name changes, and deaths.

 View eligibility and applications instructions here.
 Note: Individuals who have had a SCIS cannot obtain a CIS.
+There is no cost to band member for paper laminate Certificates.
+There is a $45.00 fee for non-Splatsin members.

 16 & Older